Goji-P2P/slate/source/includes/_instruments.md

 }
 ```

-Retrieves the details held on an instrument.
+Retrieves the details held on an instrument given its `symbol` is supplied.

 ### Request